mihaicris-adoreme/cordial-ios-sdk/README.md

 ### Setting Message Loggers

-SDK provide ability to receive SDK logs in your application.
+SDK allows to receive SDK logs in your application.

-To do so, create a logger object by implement the `LoggerDelegate` protocol and set it to the SDK by the following call:
+To do so, create a logger object implementing the `LoggerDelegate` protocol and set it to the SDK using the following call:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: